connexcs/docs/did.md

 ### Provision ON/OFF toggle

 You can also turn the *Provision ON or OFF*.
-All you need is to click the *Provision* toggle for turning it off or on, as highlighted in the image below:
+All you need to do is to click the *Provision* toggle for turning it off or on, as highlighted in the image below:

 ![alt text][did-img-4]